Find A CSER: Local Organizations

 Description

-At the Blue Ridge Pregnancy Center we have many CSER opportunities.
-Please contact us before seeking CSER approval so we can confirm availability.
+At the Blue Ridge Pregnancy Center, we have many CSER opportunities.
+Please contact us BEFORE seeking CSER approval so we can confirm availability as we fill up quickly and only have a few openings.
 We appreciate your interest in BRPC and look forward to having you help us in this very important ministry.

 Our Current volunteer opportunities are: